 I tried to calm the chill bumps on my neck.

-“Why does this puzzle the medical staff?
+“Why does my miracle puzzle the medical staff?
 Most don’t believe I’m healed, and some even act hostile to me.”

 I returned home, rejoicing.